yrsegal/rejuvenation-modpack/README.md

   Adds a Hidden Power Changer/checker service.
 Unlocked by speaking to the relevant NPC in Kristiline.
 - MoveRelearnerPCService.rb (depends on 0000.injection.rb, 0001.pcservices.rb)
   Adds a service which allows relearning, teaching egg moves, and move deletion (always free).
 Free after 10 Heart Scales.
-  Also fixes missing Egg Move pools and allows evolutions to learn preevo moves.
 - PokeballTransferPCService.rb (depends on 0001.pcservices.rb)
   Adds a Pokeball Transfer service, unlocked after The Inconsistency.
 - PokemonValuesPCService.rb (depends on 0000.formattedchoices.rb, 0001.pcservices.rb)